 Here, you can come face-to-face with the most iconic characters from the Disney franchise, including Mickey and Minnie Mouse, and your favourite Disney princesses, like Princess Jasmine and Sleeping Beauty.
-A mega-complex of theme parks, golf courses, a camping resort and plenty of other entertainment options, Walt Disney World has everything you need for a once-in-a-lifetime family holiday.
+With our cheap holidays, you can explore a mega-complex of theme parks, golf courses, a camping resort and plenty of other entertainment options.
+Walt Disney World has everything you need for a once-in-a-lifetime family holiday.
 Here you’ll be greeted by Mickey Mouse in the Magic Kingdom, splash in the waves at Typhoon Lagoon and meet your favourite creatures at the Animal Kingdom.

-The main draw of a Walt Disney World holiday is that there’s so much versatility – there truly is something to keep everyone happy.
+The main draw of Disney World holidays is that there’s so much versatility – there truly is something to keep everyone happy.
 The theme parks at Disney World include Magic Kingdom, Epcot, Hollywood Studios and Animal Kingdom.
 Magic Kingdom has a range of rides including a runaway mine train, plenty of scream-if-you-want-to-go-faster rollercoasters and a number of story-themed rides suitable for younger children.
 The water parks include the Typhoon Lagoon and Blizzard Beach, the ideal venues for cooling off on hot days.
 There’s also a shopping village, wedding and sports-themed attractions to enjoy.

 Walt Disney World has a huge selection of restaurants, refreshment stalls and snack stands to keep you refreshed and topped up throughout the day.
 You can find food from a wide range of international cuisines at Disney World, whether you’re craving Italian or Chinese.
 Restaurants here include the 50’s Prime Time Café, which serves classic American diner food like milkshakes and burgers, the 1900 Park Fare, which serves buffet food and classic dining, the ABC Commissary which is great for grabbing quick bites to eat as you explore the park, and the self-explanatory Garden View Tea Room.
 Delicious dishes here include fresh fruit tartes with cream, bread pudding, cupcakes, Nutella waffle sandwiches, sandwich and ice cream macaroons, ice cream sundaes and the ridiculously delicious Mexican churros, or doughnuts.